xenia-e/capstone/README.md

 ## **Questions we hopes to answer with the data**:

-Can we use predict an athlete’s chances of winning a medal based on their physical features?
+Can we predict whether or not an Olympic athlete will win a medal based on their physical features?
 We hope to further our analysis and find an interesting correlations between the athlete's physical profile and the country's performance history.

 ### **Reason we selected the topic**: